csaden/csaden.github.io/HackReactor/_posts/2015-07-28-Hashing-Passwords-and-Resolving-Promises.md

 I like figuring out how libraries, frameworks, and modules work.
 It's pretty frustrating at first since I don't know much about the syntax or functionality, but after trying many approaches, looking at examples, and relying on my intuition, I eventually come to understand.

-I learn just as much if not more by explaining refactored code in writing than I do refactoring code in code editors.
+I learn just as much if not more by explaining re-factored code in writing than I do refactoring code in code editors.

 ### Anything you want to do differently tomorrow?